 The fact that the government was able to raise a large amount of money at very low interest rates shows that investors are nervous.
 They’re willing to invest their money at a very low rate in return for a very safe investment.

 Updated February 7, 2012 and originally published September 18, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.